 Here is a map of Treaty support.
 Supporters are in yellow and 9 nuclear weapons states are in red.

 The Treaty is the latest international legal instrument forming the global nuclear disarmament and non-proliferation regime.
 Others include the 1968 Nuclear Non-Proliferation Treaty, the 1996 Comprehensive Nuclear Test Ban Treaty, bilateral US-Russian arms control agreements and regional Nuclear Weapons Free Zones.

 We believe the new Treaty is a powerful reminder of nuclear-armed states' obligation under the Non-Proliferation Treaty to negotiate disarmament, and further strengthens non-proliferation efforts.
 If those nations with nuclear weapons, such as the United States, continue to ignore their disarmament commitments and dismiss this new Treaty, they will undermine efforts to stop the spread of these weapons, and nuclear risks will grow.

 The nine states that possess nuclear weapons (the United States, Russia, China, France, the United Kingdom, India, Pakistan, Israel and North Korea) did not attend the negotiations and are not expected to sign the Treaty.
 Thus the Treaty will not eliminate nuclear weapons in the short term.
 But in the long term, we hope that the Treaty will further delegitimize nuclear weapons, strengthening efforts to stop their spread and ultimately achieve a world free of the existential threat that they pose to humankind.

 We fund a variety of strategies and initiatives to achieve our long-term goal of a world without nuclear weapons.
 The work of ICAN, together with that of world governments and other civil society organizations, was instrumental in the conception of the United Nations' treaty to formally ban nuclear weapons.
-If you'd like to see more of this work come to fruition, please consider making a donation today.
+If you'd like to see more of this work come to fruition, please consider making a monthly donation today.